davidlwillson/sofreeus-mirror/upcoming-events.md

 ## Reminders

 * We are lifelong learners.
 Please share learning opportunities, even if they're not produced by SFS.
 * We are friends.
-You can post just about anything, but if it doesn't have to do with learning free-libre software, stick an "OT:" in front of it.
+You can post just about anything to the [ML](http://lists.sofree.us/cgi-bin/mailman/listinfo/sfs).
+If it's not free-libre, put "OT:" in the subject.
-* We are professionals (when we must be).
-Please post your help wanted and job wanted here.
+* We are professionals.
+Your "help wanted" and "job wanted" posts are welcome.
 * Come hang out with us in [Mattermost](https://mm.sofree.us/sfs-team/channels/town-square)!